It’s been a little while since I wrote something non-travel related and got a bit more intimate and personal with my writings, so here goes.

 And then COVID hit.
 It threw a spanner in the works for the funeral; only a certain number were allowed to attend, and even then many were becoming fearful of the virus.
 It wasn’t the massive send off that I hoped my Grandpa (who was well and truly loved by every single person he met) would get, but nonetheless it was a send off and I’m grateful we were allowed to have one – as I know many people have missed out on the opportunity to have one for their fellow family and friends during these times due to restrictions.

-Leading up to the funeral, Laurie told me that as sad as they are, funerals are super important in the process of saying goodbye and grieving.
+Leading up to the funeral, I was told that as sad as they are, funerals are super important in the process of saying goodbye and grieving.

 Speaking at the funeral was probably one of the hardest things I’ve ever done to date; I struggled to get the words of my speech out without choking on tears, and carrying Grandpa’s coffin out with the other grandchildren was just as hard.

 I thought I’d feel better after the funeral, after getting to say our final farewells and celebrate his life.
 And I did, momentarily.
 But now, I’m filled with a rollercoaster of changing emotions that I’m still learning how to control.
 Some days I’m mad at everyone and everything – mad at the world for taking someone that meant so much to me – other days I’m sad beyond words and the tears are endless, and on the rare occasion I find the courage to laugh at certain memories I have.